Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: Statistical Methods for cis-Mendelian Randomization

 Assuming Hardy-Weinberg equilibrium and that the trait measurements and genetic data have been centered, each element $z_j$ of the vector $z$ can be approximated using the marginal summary statistics $\hat{\beta}_{Xj}$ and effect allele frequencies $f_j$,

 where $N_1$ is the sample size from which the G-X associations are inferred.
 In practice, an additional Cholesky decomposition is implemented to avoid modelling under the correlated error structure of \eqref{jam.z}; we refer to \cite{Newcombe2016} for the technical details.
 In addition, note that $G^T G$ is ($N_1 - 1$ times) the genetic covariance matrix, which can be estimated from reference data.
 Hence, equation \eqref{jam.z} can be used to construct a summary-data likelihood $\ell (z, G_{ref} | b, \sigma_X^2)$.
-A similar likelihood is used to conduct the joint analysis step in \cite{Yang2012}.
+A similar likelihood is used by the conditional and joint method \citep{Yang2012} to conduct the joint analysis step.
 JAM employs Bayesian analysis instead, and uses conjugate normal-inverse-gamma g-priors $p(b, \sigma_X^2)$ to facilitate Bayesian inference for the genetic associations with the trait.

-If the trait studied is binary, $z$ can be derived by mapping univariate log-odds ratios to the univariate effects that would have been estimated if the binary trait was modelled by linear regression, as has been done in other linear-based summary data algorithms \citep{Vilhjalmsson2015}.

 The likelihood \eqref{jam.z} relies on a fixed set of genetic variants.
 For variable selection, we assume that the likelihood has been conditioned on a specific set of variants $\gamma$ and use a Beta-Binomial prior $p(\gamma)$ for the model coefficient in order to obtain the posterior